 \section{Introduction}

-Jensen's inequality is one of the useful inequalities in convex analysis and probability theory.
+Jensen’s inequality is a very useful inequality in convex analysis and probability theory.
 It provides a relationship between convex functions and expectations (or integrals).
 Extending this connection, Davis \cite{davis}, and later Choi \cite{choi1974} proved Jensen's inequality for positive maps and operator convex functions.
 Also, Hansen–Pedersen showed an operator inequality (\cite{Hansen-Pedersen}) which is a powerful and elegant generalization of Jensen’s inequality to the setting of operator algebras, particularly involving operator convex functions.
 These results play a crucial role in functional analysis and have wide applications in probability and quantum information theory.

 In a recent article (\cite{Carlen-Frank=Larson}), Carlen, Frank, and Larson established a Jensen's inequality for partial traces on finite-dimensional Hilbert spaces.
 More precisely, they showed the following theorem. \begin{theorem}[Carlen-Frank-Larson, 2025] For two finite-dimensional Hilbert spaces $\mathcal{H}_1, \mathcal{H}_2$ and a self-adjoint operator $H$ acting on $\mathcal{H}_1\otimes \mathcal{H}_2$ whose spectrum lies within an interval $I$, we have